es-ude/BallChallenge/README.md

 ### Project

-Make sure that you have `python3.11` and `git` installed on your system.
+Make sure you have `python3.11` and `git` installed on your system.
 To install `git` you can follow the installation instructions for your system as described [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-An easy and platform independent method to make sure you have a working `python3.11` environment, that can also exists in parallel to other python versions is to use Miniconda (installation instruction for Windows, macOS and Linux can be found [here](https://docs.conda.io/projects/miniconda/en/latest/)).
+An easy and platform-independent method to make sure you have a working `python3.11` environment that can coexists with other versions of python is to use Miniconda (installation instructions for Windows, macOS and Linux can be found [here](https://docs.conda.io/projects/miniconda/en/latest/)).

-If you have Miniconda installed you can create a `python3.11` environment for this project using the following command:
+Once you have Miniconda installed you can use the following command to create a `python3.11` environment for this project:

 ```bash
 conda create -n ballchallenge python=3.11
 ```

-To activate this environment use the following command:
+To activate this environment, use the following command:

 ```bash
 conda activate ballchallenge
 ```

-After activating the ballchallenge conda environment or any other `python3.11` environment you can download the project and install all necessary dependencies using the following commands:
+After activating the ballchallenge conda environment or any other `python3.11` environment, you can download the project and install all necessary dependencies using the following commands:

 ```bash
 git clone https://github.com/es-ude/BallChallenge.git